vcc-csc212/sp21-archive/_docs/dds/dd4/dd4.md

 if within MAX_DEPTH threshold:
-    for each move left in board of the current game state: recur minimax on updated board and incremented depth the value returned from minimax recursion above the new minimax value
+    for each move left in board of the current game state: recur minimax on updated board and incremented depth the value returned from minimax recursion above is the new minimax value

         if playing MAX:
         	set best minmax value to max of current best minmax value and new minmax value